-Includes amounts attributable to Redistribution, Minimum Guarantee, High Priority Funds and 1999 Omnibus Reconciliation Act (1)

-(\$100.0 million in 1999 only).
-FFY 2009 Non-Formula OA includes \$437.9 million attributable to ARRA.
-(2)
+- (1) Includes amounts attributable to Redistribution, Minimum Guarantee and High Priority Funds. - (2) FFY 2009 Non-Formula OA includes \$437.9 million attributable to ARRA.
+(3) Average for Non-Formula OA was computed using FFY 2009 figure excluding the \$437.9 million attributable to ARRA.

 Actual Obligations.
-Since FFY 1993 the Commonwealth has used virtually all of the formula OA provided by the federal government, including redistribution/bonuses of OA resulting from under-utilization in other states.
-This is, in large part, the result of funding requirements for the CA/T Project and the Commonwealth's extensive statewide road and bridge program.
+Since FFY 2004, the Commonwealth has used virtually all of the formula OA provided by the federal government, including redistribution/bonuses of OA resulting from under-utilization in other states.
+This is, in large part, the result of funding requirements for the Commonwealth's extensive statewide road and bridge program.
 Going forward, the Commonwealth anticipates continuing to use its full formula OA.

 Reimbursements.
-The amount of Federal Highway Reimbursements received by the Commonwealth has averaged approximately \$575.2 million per year since FFY 1999.
+The amount of Federal Highway Reimbursements received by the Commonwealth has averaged approximately \$613.3 million per year since FFY 2005.
 As noted, cash reimbursements tend to lag behind the commitment of OA.
 Reimbursements received by the Commonwealth during the period shown tend to track the use of OA, albeit on a delayed basis.